 Use a different browser for work

-Keeping your work and personal life separate is not easy when you are using the same computer for both.
-If you have a personal gmail account, you have seen how easy it is to accidentally send an email to your boss with your personal email address and save that report you were working on in your personal Google Drive.
-Both confuse your colleagues into thinking you are a hacker trying to gain access to the network.
+Keeping your work/school and personal life separate is not easy when you are using the same computer for both.
+If you have a personal Gmail account, you have seen how easy it is to accidentally send an email to your boss/instructor with your personal email address and save that report you were working on in your personal Google Drive.
+Both confuse your colleagues/instructors into thinking you are a hacker trying to gain access to the network.
 As well it makes it difficult for you to find things.

 Save your documents in Google Drive or the MRU Network